grompe/Drawception-ANBT/README.md

 ## CHANGELOG

+0.51.2014.8
+- Force break caption that doesn't fit into the panel

 0.50.2014.7
 - Prevent context menu when finishing drawing outside canvas.
 - Update brush size buttons state when using keyboard.